top of page

 Natasha Schellander

-Natasha has ten years experience as a qualified practicing Speech Pathologist, and six of those years have been spent learning about gender affirming voice therapy.
+Natasha (she/her) has eleven years experience as a qualified practicing Speech Pathologist, and seven of those years have been spent learning about gender affirming voice therapy.

 In 2020 Natasha established Gender Voice Centre to help people achieve a voice they are happier and more comfortable with.

-Natasha's diagnosis of ADHD is a blessing in this field as she picks up on the subtle changes and placements of the voice.
+Natasha's diagnosis of ADHD and ASD is a blessing in this field as she picks up on the subtle changes and placements of the voice.

 Natasha is a Speech Pathology Australia registered provider and a member of AusPATH and WPATH.

-In her personal time, she enjoys being in nature with her family.
+In her personal time, she enjoys being in nature and travelling the world with her family.

 About